Higher-order parabolic equations with VMO assumptions and general boundary conditions with variable leading coefficients

-As $\Phi$ is an isomorphism near the origin, the parameter-ellipticity of $A^{\Phi}$ and, in particular, the condition $(E)_{\theta}$ are preserved under the change of variables.
-Moreover, the transformed operators $(A^{\Phi},B_j^{\Phi})$ satisfies the \ref{as:LScond}-condition on $\Phi(B_{R_1})\cap \R^{d}_{+}$; see \cite[Theorem 11.3]{WlokaBook}.
-Finally, it is easily seen that the leading coefficients of the new operator in the new coordinate system also satisfy Assumption \ref{ass:VMO} with a possibly different $\rho$, and the transformed function $u^{\Phi}$ satisfies
+As $D\Phi$ is an isomorphism of $\R^d$ for all $x\in B$, this implies that parameter-ellipticity of $A^{\Phi}$ and, in particular, the condition $(E)_{\theta}$ are preserved under coordinate transformations.
+Moreover, if $\Phi$ is admissible at $x_0$ then the transformed boundary problem $(A^{\Phi},B_j^{\Phi})$ satisfies the \ref{as:LSconddomain}-condition on $\R^{d}_{+}$ at the point $\Phi(x_0)$.
+This can be seen in the same way as \cite[Theorem 11.3]{WlokaBook}.
+Finally, it is easily seen that the leading coefficients of the new operator in the $y$-coordinates also satisfy Assumption \ref{ass:VMOdomain} with a possibly different $\rho$.
+We remark that $u$ satisfies

-Therefore, the case when $p=q$ follows from the results in the previous section and a partition of the unity argument as in, for instance, \cite[Theorem 6]{DK11}.
-The general case is then derived from the case when $p=q$ and Theorem \ref{thm:extensionRubio} as in Section \ref{sec:proofmainresult}.
-As before, the solvability follows from the a priori estimate and the method of continuity.
-The theorem is proved. \end{proof}